-CCDA (22 The Congretion of 1900 3 Credits The Generation of 1898 Study of the novel, poetry, drama and essays of Ramón del Valle-Inclán, Antonio Azorín, Jacinto Benavente, Miguel d Unamuno, Pío Baroja, and Antonio de Machado.
-CSPA 625 The Twentieth Century Latin American Novel 3 Credits experimentati of the evolution of the Spanish American novel in the twentieth century; sp on and innovation in novelistic technique and "magic realism" in recent works of Julie za and Isabel Allende.
-CSPA 628 Hispanic Minorities in the United States 3 Credits Study of the heritage, values, special concerns and the contribution to American culture of Hispanic Americans, and an examination of population growth in Hispanic communities throughout the United States.
-CSPA 632 Hispanic Writers of the United States 3 Credits Literature as § group movement, periodicals as forums, as well as the works of individual writers studied CSPA 640 Seminar in Comparative Black Literature 3 Credits Selected resealiterature. arch problems comparing and contrasting traditions in Francophone, Afro-Hispanic and African-American CSPA 650 Spanish Linguistics 3 Credits ppreciation of the nature, function and structure of the Spanish language-sounds, vocted readings, lectures and discussions. cabulary, syntax- CSPA 716 Comparative Romance Culture and Civilization 3 Credits study of Romance societies from their origins to the present with major emphases on partions.
-This study will also include points of convergence from linguistic and cultural pers CSPA 717 Romantic to Modern Poetry 3 Credits Development of poetic trends, movements and philosophies in Spain in the nineteenth and twentieth centuries.
-CSPA 718 Modern Prose 3 Credits desire of the i epth study of the nineteenth- and twentieth-century novel.
-The choice of novelists will vanstructor.
-Students should expect to read voluminous works of both centuries, and be pan about the works.
+CSPA 623 The Generation of 1898 3 Credits Study of the novel, poetry, drama and essays of Ramón del Valle-Inclán, Antonio Azorín, Jacinto Benavente, Miguel de Unamuno, Pío Baroja, and Antonio de Machado.
+CSPA 625 The Twentieth Century Latin American Novel 3 Credits Examination of the evolution of the Spanish American novel in the twentieth century; special attention to experimentation and innovation in novelistic technique and "magic realism" in recent works of Julio Cortázar, Gabriel García Márquez and Isabel Allende.
+CSPA 628 Hispanic Minorities in the United States 3 Credits eritage, values, special concerns and the contribution to American culture of Hispanic A f population growth in Hispanic communities throughout the United States.
+Americans, and an CSPA 632 Hispanic Writers of the United States 3 Credits Literature as g group movement, periodicals as forums, as well as the works of individual writers studio ed.
+CSPA 640 Seminar in Comparative Black Literature 3 Credits Selected resea literature. rch problems comparing and contrasting traditions in Francophone, Afro-Hispanic and African-American CSPA 650 Spanish Linguistics 3 Credits An in-depth appreciation of the nature, function and structure of the Spanish language-sounds, vocabulary, syntax-based on selected readings, lectures and discussions.
+CSPA 716 Comparative Romance Culture and Civilization 3 Credits Comparative study of Romance societies from their origins to the present with major emphases on political, social, and cultural institutions.
+This study will also include points of convergence from linguistic and cultural perspectives.
+CSPA 717 Romantic to Modern Poetry 3 Credits Development of poetic trends, movements and philosophies in Spain in the nineteenth and twentieth centuries.
+CSPA 718 Modern Prose 3 Credits This is an in-depth study of the nineteenth- and twentieth-century novel.
+The choice of novelists will vary according to the desire of the instructor.
+Students should expect to read voluminous works of both centuries, and be prepared to critique articles written about the works.
 CSPA 719 Classical to Modern Drama 3 Credits This is a serious study of the Spanish theatre from 1550 to the present.
 Students should expect to read several plays per week, and be prepared to identify the stylistic nuances of the various literary movements as they relate to this genre.
-CSPA 761 Spanish Seminar I 3-6 Credits The examinat on, documentation, resolving and presentation of research problems in a specific field.
+CSPA 761 Spanish Seminar I 3-6 Credits The examination, documentation, resolving and presentation of research problems in a specific field.
 CSPA 762 Spanish Seminar II 3-6 Credits The examination, documentation, resolving and presentation of research problems in a specific field.
-The examinat on, documentation, resolving and presentation of research problems in a specific field.
 CSPA 801 Thesis Consultation 1 Credit